-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gary is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Gary isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gary are a mix of both white- and blue-collar jobs.
 Overall, Gary is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Gary who work in office and administrative support (13.01%), sales jobs (9.75%), and food service (7.84%).

 The per capita income in Gary in 2010 was $16,305, which is low income relative to Indiana and the nation.
 This equates to an annual income of $65,220 for a family of four.
 Gary also has one of the higher rates of people living in poverty in the nation, with 37.05% of its population below the federal poverty line.